Class-Conditional Conformal Prediction with Many Classes: Clustered conformal prediction

 where, for $m=1,\dots,M$,

 and

 In words, for each cluster $m$, we group together examples for all classes in that cluster and then estimate a cluster-level quantile \smash{$\qhat(m)$}.
-When constructing prediction sets, we include class $y$ in the set if the conformal score for class $y$ is less than the quantile for the cluster containing $y$.
+When constructing prediction sets, we include class $y$ in the set if the conformal score for class $y$ is less than or equal to the quantile for the cluster that contains $y$.
 For classes assigned to the null cluster, we compare the conformal score against the quantile that would be obtained from running $\standard$ on the proper calibration set.

 We now consider the properties of the $\clustered$ prediction sets.
 For all classes that do not belong to the null cluster, we have the following guarantee (the proof of this result, and all other proofs, are deferred to Appendix \ref{sec:proofs}).